-Acral erythema, also known as Palmar-Plantar Erythrodysesthesia (PPE), Palmoplantar Erythrodysesthesia, Hand-Foot Syndrome (HFS), or Burgdorf's reaction.
+Acral erythema, also known as Palmar-plantar erythrodysesthesia (PPE), palmoplantar erythrodysesthesia, toxic erythema of the palms and soles, hand-foot syndrome (HFS), or Burgdorf reaction.
 This is an adverse event caused by many classic chemotherapeutic agents and newer molecular targeted therapies.
-It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae.
+It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae..

-Multitargeted tyrosine kinase inhibitors such as sorafenib, sunitinib, regorafenib, and others that target angiogenesis are associated with many hand-foot skin reactions, but clinical and histologic patterns differ from the typical acral erythema that develops with standard cytotoxic agents.
+Multitargeted tyrosine kinase inhibitors and others that target angiogenesis are associated with hand-foot skin reactions.
+However, clinical and histologic patterns differ from the typical acral erythema that develops with standard cytotoxic agents.

 Although rare, acral erythema involving the penis and scrotum has been reported.

 A presumed variant of acral erythema, called fixed erythrodysesthesia plaque (FEP), is characteristic of intravenous (IV) injections of docetaxel.
 This lesion develops as a fixed, single plaque, proximal to the infusion site, which does not include the palms or soles.
 It resolves with desquamation and leaves an area of hyperpigmented skin in 5 to 6 weeks.

 Temporary Loss of fingerprint is seen with capecitabine-associated, chronic acral erythema and can cause identification issues.